sauldeleon/monorepo-starter/README.md

 Launches the test runner for the Common components library.<br>
 See the section about [running tests](#running-tests) for more information.

+### `yarn release:common`

+It launches a release for Common library.<br>
+If there is any commit since the last release with `feat` then it will do a minor bump, if `fix` then it will do a patch bump and if a `!` is on the commit message, it will a BREAKING CHANGE and will do a major bump.<br>

 ### `yarn clean`